INSTRUMENTS / EFFECTS

-To save a chain, use the Wrapper Menu 'Save preset as' option.
+- To save a patcher preset - use the Wrapper Menu 'Save preset as' option.
 You can also drag this menu item to a new Channel or Effects slot to duplicate the current chain.
 Patcher is a great way to save your favorite Instrument & Effects chains ready for use in new projects.

-There are three tab types.
-The Map which is the main workspace and layout window for the Patcher project.
-The Editors tab that shows the plugin interfaces and the Control Surfaces that hold internal controllers for the project.
+There are two tab types.
+The Map which is the main workspace and layout window for the Patcher project and the Control Surfaces that hold internal controllers for the project.

 These can be renamed, right-click the control-surface icon on the Map tab, to better reflect their use.
 You can add as many Control Surfaces as you need to the project.

 The MAP tab allows you to build the plugin & or effects chain.